 probably all 5 books of the remarkably inaccurately named

 Hitchhiker's Trilogy.
-Otherwise, I read a lot of non-fiction (three
+Otherwise, I read a lot of non-fiction, and

-recently been expanding my contemporary fictional horizons.
-I've
+I've only recently been expanding my contemporary fictional

-discovered I like Haruki Murakami and China Mieville quite a bit
+horizons.
+I've discovered I like Haruki Murakami and China Mieville

 Movies?
 In no particular order, High Fidelity, Boondock Saints, The

 Back to the Future Trilogy (believe me, if you watch them